Click on photo to begin

 mountains could cover some of the cost of boring through the mountains to

-through the mountains and avoid the danger and difficulties in contending with
+through the mountains and avoid the difficulties in contending with

-the deep snows and wintery blasts on the high passes.
+the deep snows and wintry blasts on the exposed high passes.

 There were competing plans however that decreed that instead of making